 Just moments away from the Gion district, Ogiya Hangesho (named after the birthday flower of the owner) is a traditional fan maker and dealer in Miyagawa-cho, a traditional geisha district of Kyoto.
 Formerly a geisha house, this boutique is true to the original architectural design, but now more like an art and craft gallery.

-The owner Kimiko Nishino gave me an glimpse back to an earlier era where when life was enjoyed around the tatami room with an deceptively simple but skillful game of fan throwing (Tosenkyo).
+The owner Kimiko Nishino and her daughter Kayako Yoshio gave me an glimpse back to an earlier era where when life was enjoyed around the tatami room with an deceptively simple but skillful game of fan throwing (Tosenkyo).
+Originally popular amongst the merchants of Osaka, a game that both young and old can play, a ten game duel that is like throwing darts or paper planes.
 My beginner’s luck was not enough beat my partner, but to really step back in time I should book a private game with a resident Maiko (apprentice geisha).

 Folding fans were invented in Japan, originally for their nobility to hide their face in the 800s, like a kind of masquerade.
 They were exported to China and later used by the European Royalty, but their design evolved to western taste with the addition of feathers and other materials.
 These days folding fans are used to cool down and folded for ease of travel, but it is amazing the stories I hear from Nishino-san as she explains how their design and usage have changed over time.

 The shop also display dance fans which have the same design on both sides.
 These fans are used in traditional Japanese dance (Nihonbyou) which a lucky few may see as part of a geisha’s performance, but fortunately in Kyoto daily dance performances can be seen nightly at Gion Corner.